gabrielalewandowska/food-tracker-android-app/Readme.md

 ## My Project

-I have created an SQLite database which stores different food products (e.g. oats, bananas etc.) and their nutritional value per 100g as well as food history (all food items eaten on a certain date).
+I created an SQLite database which stores different food products (e.g. oats, bananas etc.) and their nutritional value per 100g as well as food history (all food items eaten on a certain date).
 Using the navigation drawer the user can go to the Diary view which automatically opens on the current date.
 The date can be changed using a calendar (CalendarFragment which extends DialogFragment).
 Then the user can select a food item from a spinner which lists all food items currently in the database.
 Quantity can be entered using a number input field below.
 When the user presses the "save" button, their new food history is saved to the database and the app displays a toast saying "Entry saved!".

 ---------